 Severe tooth decay, failing large fillings, cracks, and extreme wear are all indications for a dental crown.
-When the structural integrity of a tooth cannot be restored with a filling, Dr. Jason Brown will recommend a crown.
+When the structural integrity of a tooth cannot be restored with a filling, Dr. Jones and Furrow will recommend a crown.

 A crown (cap) is a restoration that covers the tooth to restore the tooth’s shape, size and function.
 It strengthens the tooth, and it can improve the aesthetics.
 Crowns are necessary when there isn’t enough natural tooth structure remaining to hold a new filling, to protect a cracked tooth from fracturing, to restore a broken tooth, cover a misshaped or discolored tooth, or to cover a dental implant.